 Applying fertilizer will surely boost the growth of the plant.
 This will be perfect during the summer.
 Succulents during warmer seasons are actively growing.
 Choose the best fertilizer for succulents (click here to check the best fertilizer on Amazon) and apply it 3-4 times.

 But like water, too much fertilizer will do harm to the plants.
 So be mindful.
 During winter, do not apply fertilizer.
 There’s no need for extra nutrients.
 This is because, during colder seasons, succulents are dormant or not actively growing.

 Choosing the right succulent variety

-The key to a successful indoor succulent growing is correct varieties for the indoor environment.
+The key to successful indoor succulent growing is the correct varieties for the indoor environment.
 This is because not all succulents are perfect good houseplants.